MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-devops-aspnet-core/includes/1-introduction.md

 - Conceptual knowledge of containers and AKS.
 - Access to an Azure subscription with **Owner** permissions.
 - Access to a GitHub account.
-- Ability to run *development containers* in Visual Studio Code or GitHub Codespaces, set up as described in [Development container](../../includes/dev-containers/required.md).
+- Ability to run *development containers* in Visual Studio Code or GitHub Codespaces, set up as described in the following section.

 [!INCLUDE[Dev containers](../../includes/dev-containers/required.md)]